nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 # Plugins Buttons

-The plugins buttons provides you the ability to navigate to Run the script, overview report, and detailed report.
+The plugins buttons provides you with the ability to navigate to Run the script, overview report, and detailed report.

 # Run Script